 If you want to read more real-life code review case studies then download our free guide here below.

 Besides code review taking time and effort, the main reason for some teams being reluctant to apply is bad experience caused by toxic behavior during code reviews.
-In a worst-case scenario it can really hurt a team, so let’s take a look at how to create a culture where everyone is comfortable having their code reviewed by their peers.
+In a worst-case scenario it can really hurt a team, so let’s take a look at how to create a culture where everyone is comfortable with receiving a code review when they send a merge request.

-When it comes to code reviews, nearly everything depends on the tone and the way the feedback is phrased, so you should make sure it’s done the right way.
+When it comes to code reviewing, nearly everything depends on the tone and the way the feedback is phrased, so you should make sure it’s done the right way.

 Don’t phrase opinions as facts.
 For instance, even when it’s a valid point, avoid stating something like this: